Ale142/Ale142/README.md

 I am passionate about everything relating to technology with a special focus on Web Applications and Cloud technologies such as Kubernetes and Docker.

+Work Experience 💼:
-I'm collaborating with [U-Care Medical](https://u-caremedical.com/), a spin-off startup of the Polytechnic of Turin building AI-based medical-grade algorithms.
-I'm doing with them an internship with thesis aim to develop a PoC of a cloud application to monitor ICU patients.
+- [From March 2022 - October 2022] Internship with thesis in [U-Care Medical](https://u-caremedical.com/): develop a PoC of a cloud application to monitor ICU patients.
+- [October 2022 - now] Software Engineering at [U-Care Medical](https://u-caremedical.com/)